DigitalBear6/Gradient-descent/README.md

 # Gradient-descent
-It outputs the function of the trendline of a set of data.
+These codes output the function of the trendline of a set of data.
+### Please install Python, Numpy, and Matplotlib before you run the codes.